 2) The big push is in infrastructure

-3) A focus on sustainability
+3) A focus on sustainable construction

-The construction industry has been paying more attention to building sustainable structures and reducing its carbon footprint in materials use and procurement.
+The construction industry has been paying more attention to building sustainable structures and reducing its carbon footprint in building materials use and procurement.
 The UN environment programme’s 2022 Global Status Report for Buildings and Construction found that investments in building energy efficiency increased by 16% last year.

 4) Efficiency and productivity rule the day